nhscc/problem-statements/2020/airports/bdpa-airports-part-1.md

 ## Requirement 15

-**The front-end UI will be responsive to mobile, tablet, and desktop viewports.**
+**The frontend UI will be responsive to mobile, tablet, and desktop viewports.**

 The solution will be viewed on a smartphone, tablet, and a desktop viewport.
 The design and functionality will not "break" across these viewports nor will the